 Restaurant Employee Workers’ Compensation

-Fighting on Behalf of Injured Workers in Santa Ana for 50+ Years
+Fighting for the Rights of Injured Workers in Santa Ana for 50+ Years

 At Ufkes & Bright, our Santa Ana workers’ compensation team of attorneys is here to provide the effective legal representation you need to ensure you are able to obtain the benefits you deserve.

-Get started on your case today and contact Ufkes & Bright at (714) 500-8661 to request your free initial case evaluation.
+Get started on your case today and contact Ufkes & Bright at (714) 500-8661 to schedule a complimentary case evaluation.

 Common Injuries Restaurant Workers Sustain